bat-ura/bat-ura/README.md

 Hello, I’m interested in Rust and Powershell :blush:
-The theory is that this GitHub will be the place where I can carry my Obsidian notes with me, so I’ll probably keep it private.
+- The theory: "This GitHub will be the place where I can carry my Obsidian notes with me, so I’ll probably keep it private"
+- The reality: "Who knows".

 <!---
 bat-ura/bat-ura is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.